kohortpay/module-prestashop/README.md

 You can define here the total order minimum amount to display the KohortPay payment method (minimum 30€).

+## Demo

+You can access a live demo of the KohortPay module here: [https://prestashop.demo.kohortpay.com](https://prestashop.demo.kohortpay.com)

 ## Testing

-If you want to test or make a demonstration of the KohortPay module on a fresh Prestashop installation, please read the following instruction:
+If you want to test the KohortPay module on a fresh Prestashop installation, please read the following instruction:

 ### Requirements